AmitEyaly/MessangerApp/README.md

 **Setup & Usage**

 - Explore the JSON data files
     The project includes:
     users.json / users2.json — sample user data
     usersContacts.json — contacts of users
     chats.json — sample chats between users

--Start the server
+- Start the server
     Go into the server folder and run your backend.
 (Assumes you have the dependencies installed.)

--Run the client
+- Run the client
     Go into the client folder and run the frontend app so it can interact with the server and the sample data.

 **Dependencies**

+Backend (server)

+- express

+- mongoose

+- dotenv

+- bcrypt

+- jsonwebtoken

+- cors

+- socket.io

+Frontend (client)

+- react

+- react-dom

+- react-router-dom

+- redux

-- React
+- axios

-- Axios for HTTP requests
-- Routing library (React Router)
-- State management – Redux.
--
+- socket.io-client